Glacier, British Columbia: Glacier House

 To avoid hauling additional weight up the significant gradient, Canadian Pacific Railway (CP) parked a dining car at this location for a passenger train meal stop.
 Already ruled out were the summit, with its avalanche paths, and the steep river gorges of the eastern slope, which provided little space to develop facilities.
 This alpine meadow was an ideal setting for the Selkirk dining station.
 In 1885, Thomas Charles Sorby, future architect of the first CP Hotel Vancouver, designed a chalet for this site.
 The large dining room opened in November or December 1886, allowing the dining car to return to regular service.

 The 15-bedroom accommodation was ready for guests in January 1887, but staff occupied half these rooms.
 A sleeping car was soon parked permanently to accommodate overflows.
 A small two-storey station served the stop.
 Bruce Price's 1889 design for a 22-room addition, was revised as the 32-room annex that opened in 1892.
 Around 1898, the dining room was enlarged, and CP constructed a two-storey building with five bedrooms upstairs and a billiard room downstairs.
 The 54-room wing, with elevator, and new reception area, opened in 1904.
-About this time, the station name changed to Glacier.
+Around 1900, the station name changed from Glacier House to Glacier.
 Few guests stayed through the winter.
 Francis Rattenbury designed a substantial hotel on the site, but construction never proceeded beyond the footings.

 The initial manager struggled to handle the limited time allotted for the dining stop.
 Acknowledging the whole facility required professional management, CP signed a lease agreement with Harry A. Perley in 1887 to run the enterprise, which appears to have been operating at a loss.
 Perley received all revenue, without contributing to the cost of capital improvements.
 After alleging for years that Perley's other hotel interests had prevented sufficient attention being paid to the Glacier operation, Mr. Sheffield, CP manager of hotels, succeeded in Perley's ousting.

 Miss A.E.
 Mollison, formerly at the CP Mount Stephen House, Field, was manager March 1897–December 1899.
 Succeeding her from Field was Miss Julia Mary Young, who stayed until 1920.
 Few details survive of the final managers.

 Albert W. Sharp was the inaugural postmaster, serving only four months in 1899.